danieljwright/CV-project/README.md

 | Frobenius norm          |   92.843             |
 | Pearson coefficient     | 94.09                |
 | Random initialisation   | 94.62                |

-The model warm-started using the Pearson similarity metric performed the best, with an average test accuracy similar to that of the model that was randomly initalised.
-The average test accuracy of the warm-started model trained for each similarity metric and the average test accuracy of the randomly intialised model, are shown in Table 2.

 ## 4. Discussion